 How to disable explicit language for Siri and Dictation on iPhone and iPad

-Step 1: Tap Settings → General → Restrictions.
+Step 1: Tap Settings → Screen Time → Content & Privacy Restrictions.

-Step 2: If Restrictions are disabled, tap Enable Restrictions and create a passcode to access and change your settings or to turn off Restrictions.
+Step 2: If Content & Privacy Restrictions are disabled, tap to enable restrictions and create a passcode if prompted.

-Step 4: Flip the Explicit Language switch to the OFF position to disallow mature language for Siri and Dictation features.
+Step 5: Select Don’t Allow to disallow mature language for Siri and Dictation features.

 Now when you use Siri, or tap the microphone on the iOS keyboard, foul language will be filtered out with asterisks.